easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### timm

 timm is a library containing SOTA computer vision models, layers, utilities, optimizers, schedulers, data-loaders, augmentations, and training/evaluation scripts.
-It comes packaged with >700 pretrained models, and is designed to be flexible and easy to use.
+It comes packaged with >700 pretrained models, and is designed to be flexible and simple to use.

 *homepage*: <https://huggingface.co/docs/timm>